bikegirl/cosc2325.notes/lectures/assignments/Lab3/lab3-control-unit.rst

 Basic Controller Operation
 **************************

 The controller class will set up a fairly complete machine for you to run.
+For this lab, we will only implement a few basic instructions, enough to see the machine in action.

-The constructor should create a memory object and an ALU object.
+The Controller constructor should create a memory object and an ALU object.
 It will also need a few internal "registers" to do its work.
 Specifically, you will need these:

     * PC - program counter
     * IR - instruction register